-ICAA defines Purebred as an individual horse with eight-generations of like ancestors without any outcrossing to another breed.
+ICAA defines a Purebred as an individual horse with eight generations or more of like ancestors without any outcrossing

 White sclera encircling the iris of the eyes; mottling of the skin, most noticeable around the eyes, sheath/udder, and under the tail; vertically striped hooves on legs without white leg markings.

-Height must be at least 14-hands high at the age of five-years old.
+Height must be at least 14-hands at the age of five years old.